 When You Need a New Mexico Car Accident Attorney

 If your teen was injured as a passenger in a car driven by another teen, you might need to talk to an attorney about holding the driver responsible and making his insurance company pay.
 Likewise, if you were injured by a teen driver who was driving carelessly or recklessly, an attorney can help you hold the driver accountable.
 Young drivers may be inexperienced, but they are still licensed drivers and are responsible for their actions.
-Call our Albuquerque attorneys for a free consultation to discuss your case when it involves a young driver.
+Call our Albuquerque car accident attorneys for a free consultation to discuss your case when it involves a young driver.